jampeez/Blockchain-Chain-Custody/README.md

 # Blockchain-Chain-Custody
 Cyberchase
 Jaime Pesqueira - 1222168831
-The program for Option 2, using Hyperledger,
+The program is for Option 2, using Hyperledger.
 This is an application that creates and manages a blockchain to keep track of a chain of custody for evidence in forensic investigations.

 1. Initialization: Upon starting, the program would check if the blockchain already exists by looking for an initial block.
 If not present, it would create an initial block containing predefined values, which acts as the genesis block for the blockchain.